valerio-marra/mBayes/README.md

 I will put asap a video for a quick overview of **mBayes**' functionalities and workflow.

+### Credits

+You can use mBayes, or part of it, freely, provided that in your publications you acknowledge its use and cite the paper Camarena & Marra <https://arxiv.org/abs/1805.xxxxx>.
+If using the provided JLA catalog, please cite [Betoule et al 2014](https://arxiv.org/abs/1401.4064).

 ### Known issues

 Mathematica 11.3 is much less forgiving than previous versions.
 When using Mathematica 11.3 the marginalization routines may give some (inconsequential, most of the times) errors.